Kékélé: Second album, Congo Life (2003)

-Papa Noel was ill when the second Kekele album was recorded, and did not participate.
+Papa Noël was ill when the second Kekele album was recorded, and did not participate.
 He was replaced on guitar by Rigo Star Bamundélé.
 Ramazani and Ndjock also did not return for the second album.

 Similar to the first album, the second featured acoustic guitars and slow conga rhythms.
 Differently, it added flute, clarinet, and violin.
 It includes a tribute to OK Jazz, Souvenirs-OK-Jazz.
 Reviewers again focused on the record's beauty.
 John Armstrong, for BBC Music, described the album's "[d]elicious melodies, inspired and original arrangements, faultless and non-indulgent playing, scalp-tingling voices."
 The album's song composed by Rigo Star, Oyibi Bien, was singled out by two reviewers as particularly outstanding.

 Christgau preferred the first album over the second, but other reviewers felt differently.
 Rick Sanders of fRoots magazine wrote "here, a couple of years down the line, comes number two, an album that shows even more warmth, wit and soul than its predecessor."
 John Pareles wrote in the New York Times, "Kekele is an alliance of musicians who have played in some of Congo's best-known bands, and on "Congo Life" (World Music), they feature acoustic instruments—guitars, woodwinds, marimbas—in pristinely recorded soukous that's no less danceable for its gentle arrangements."

 Third album, Kinavana (2006)

-Papa Noel returned for the third album, on which Kekele was joined by saxophonist Manu Dibango, from Cameroon, and singers Mbilia Bel and Madilu System, both from the Democratic Republic of the Congo.
+Papa Noël returned for the third album, on which Kekele was joined by saxophonist Manu Dibango, from Cameroon, and singers Mbilia Bel and Madilu System, both from the Democratic Republic of the Congo.

 The title of the third album refers to an imaginary place, a combination of Kinshasa (Democratic Republic of the Congo), and Havana (Cuba).
 The album explores the connections between Congolese and Cuban rumba music.
 In Kinavana, the band takes songs written or performed by the Cuban songwriter Guillermo Portabales, and plays them in a Congolese style, replacing their Spanish lyrics with Lingala ones.

-Band member Nyboma has pointed out that Cuban rumba -- both the word and the dance -- derives from the Congolese nkumba, with the Spanish "r" added to the word, and that it was brought from Congo to Cuba in the transatlantic slave trade.
+Band member Nyboma has pointed out that Cuban rumba — both the word and the dance -- derives from the Congolese nkumba, with the Spanish "r" added to the word, and that it was brought from Congo to Cuba in the transatlantic slave trade.
 When Congolese rumba developed after World War II, it was heavily influenced by Cuban music.
 Thus, Kinavana incorporates at least three successive cultural crossings of the Atlantic—music and dance from Congo combining with other influences to become Cuban rumba, that same Cuban music then contributing to the Congolese rumba, and then bringing the music of Portabales into Congolese music for Kinavana.

 This album also received positive reviews.
 Norman Weinstein wrote for All About Jazz: "This music sounds effortless, joyous, free of contrivance, and even for ears steeped mainly in jazz, intensely swinging.
 This is not just the best African album I've heard in years; it's superior to most of the world music releases that I've heard lately, from any place.
-What a case for how age can bring a perfect blend of musical seasonings."
+What a case for how age can bring a perfect blend of musical seasonings".